 This status is not intended for long-term enrollment.
-Therefore, students can complete a maximum of 9 credits while in this status.
+Therefore, students registering for graduate-level courses can complete a maximum of 9 credits while in this status.
 Students hoping to enroll in additional coursework should apply directly to the graduate program of interest to them.
 Permission to enroll in the visiting status does not confer or imply admission to any graduate program at Georgetown University, regardless of the grade(s) earned in these courses.
 Even if a student is later accepted into a Georgetown graduate program, that student should keep in mind that credits earned in this status might not be allowed to transfer into that degree program.

 Students currently enrolled in colleges or universities within the Consortium of Universities of the Washington Metropolitan Area (such as American, George Mason, and George Washington Universities, among others) should follow the procedures described on the Registrar's Office website to seek permission to enroll in courses.

 - The McDonough School of Business does not currently accept visiting non-degree students.